Deccan Express: History

 Before introduction of the Deccan Queen, Poona Mail was the most luxurious train on this route.
 Initially the train was owned and operated by Great Indian Peninsula Railway and transferred to Indian Railways after merging of Great Indian Peninsula Railway in Indian Railways.
 This train used to travel the Mumbai–Pune distance in 2 hours 45 minutes.
 However, due to increase in suburban traffic the travelling time has increased to 3 hours 15 minutes.
 This train was served with a pantry car since it was introduced.
 The train made its first run from Kalyan to Pune and was just a seven bogie train.
-However the train was later increased till Mumbai CST (formally Victoriya Raani Terminus).
+However the train was later increased till Mumbai CSMT (formally Victoriya Raani Terminus).
 The train today hauls 17 bogies along with two guard vans with total of 19 bogies.
 This train was attached with double deck compartments in 1980s.
 Initially the train was hauled by EA1 (WCP-1 locomotive) when it was introduced.
 Later by 1970s the train was hauled by WCM-2 or WCM-4 locomotives.
 Today it is hauled by WCAM-3/2 locomotive.
-The Poona Mail and the Deccan Queen used to serve Mumbai–Pune commuters for several years together later when the Poona Mail was extended till Kolhapur and was renamed as the Sahyadri Express.
+The Poona Mail and the Deccan Queen used to serve Mumbai–Pune commuters for several years together later when the Poona Mail was extended till Kolhapur and was renamed as the Mahalaxmi Express.